(Known as Cybele Moon, Dagmar Productions, or Hana H. (The Dune Mouse and not always here and never all there – open the damn pod door Hal!)

 “Not all who wander are lost” – or have attention deficit disorder!

-Hearing the call of ancient valour, the pipes and old standing stones, today she follows the wind again to more northern climes where she is at home in both the Hebrides and Ireland.”- from an Interview by Sue Vincent
+Hearing the call of ancient valour, the pipes and old standing stones, today she has followed the wind back again to more northern climes where her heart lies in both the Hebrides and Ireland.”- from an Interview by Sue Vincent

 I often wander off the beaten path in search of adventure and am a great friend of Murphy who states “when all else fails, read the instructions” -or in this case refer to the map (GPS).
 Just ask my daughter, the navigator, and keeper of time, who, by the way, is a grand travel companion, never misses a train- and keeps me on “track.”